m-kafaiekhou/Group2Project/README.md

 - This is a Django Fullstack Project and it features a website to order coffee in a coffee shop in tehran.
 It uses django version 4.2.3 to bring all the new features into the code.
 We used all the knowledge we gained so far to code a website for the manager who tasked us with this group project. the project tasks start start with a general knowledge over the project structure.
 As we learned from the details, first we needed to draw an ERD then build the base of the project using django frame-work from there we had to choose our site interface template to style the site. once all of these steps were done we could finaly start the main coding of the app.
 We bring to you our best, using all we learned from Maktab 98.

 ## Project Sprints
-- With all said and done we arrive at the progress of our project >>>
+With all said and done we now start the story of our progress in the project>>>

 ### Sprint 1 Start with Basics & Build Design

 #### ERD(Entity Relationship Diagram)
-- Everything starts with a good planning, in our case: we programmers need to draw the ERD for our project so we could configure the base build of our database witch alows us to build upon it. you can see our team effort below.
+Everything starts with a good planning, in our case: we programmers need to draw the ERD for our project so we could configure the base build of our database witch alows us to build upon it. you can see our team effort below. first step so chill...

 ![erd](ERD(v5).png)